-The other three species, named Roborovski, Winter White, and Campbell’s Dwarf are dwarf types, which mean they’re much smaller than their Syrian family members.
+The other three species, named Roborovski, Winter White, and Campbell’s Dwarf are dwarf types, which means they’re much smaller than their Syrian family members.
 The Roborovski, or “Robo Dwarf”, is the smallest of the three with an average size of 2 to 4 inches long.

 These furry little critters have a lot of amazing qualities that you might find interesting, whether you own one or not.
 Here are 15 fun facts about hamsters that you probably didn’t know about!

 1. Hamsters don’t live for very long

 The average hamster lifespan is very short – only about 2 to 2.5 years.
 Some hamsters have been known, however, to live for as long as 4 years.
 In human years this doesn’t seem very long, but believe it or not, 1 hamster year is actually the equivalent of 30 human years!

 The good news is that hamsters live longer in captivity than they do in the wild.[middle1]

 When baby hamsters first enter this world, they are greeted by darkness.
 That’s right, they’re blind at birth.
 It can take from 1 – 2 weeks for them to have complete vision.
 Not only are they blind at birth, but they’re also hairless as well.